 No. When you purchased your window, you may have paid an additional amount to have it filled with a heavy gas (argon, krypton or xenon).
-However, frequent changes in temperature sooner or later create cracks in the glass spacer, allowing the gas to escape, long before you see mist between your panes.
+However, frequent temperature changes sooner or later create cracks in the glass spacer, allowing the gas to escape, long before you see mist between the panes.
 Unlike a new gas-filled window, our defogging process is a durable solution that offers a thermal insulation capacity comparable to that of the original.
 Dr. A.H.
 Elmahdy and S.M.
 Cornick, Research Officers at the Building Performance Laboratory of the Institute for Research in Construction, agree that : "The use of gas in the cavity between the panes of glass can improve the thermal characteristics of an insulating glass unit by reducing convective and conductive heat transfer.
 In general, commercially available gas-filled windows also have a low-emissivity coating to achieve a combined effect and improve thermal resistance.
 However, since some diffusion of the inert gas used may occur through the glazing sealants, the long-term thermal efficiency of gas-filled glazing is questionable."

 Your window wouldn't have been damaged if it hadn't been originally sealed and designed to control the humidity level between the panes.
-Using a proven system, Solution Thermo ensures that the air between the panes of glass always remains dry so that the insulating properties of your window are preserved forever.
+Using a proven system, Solution Thermo ensures that the air between the panes of glass always remains dry, so that the insulating properties of your window are preserved forever.

 The first windows to show signs of loosening are those on the sunny side.
 The sun heats the air trapped between the two panes of glass, which expands and creates pressure.
 Cold weather causes the opposite effect, so frequent temperature changes put a strain on the sealants (spacers) that join the two panes of glass.
-By a "pumping" effect, moisture will sooner or later penetrate into the originally sealed unit.
+By a "pumping" effect, moisture will sooner or later penetrate into the originally -sealed unit.
 To temporarily counter this situation, manufacturers insert silica beads into the window frame to absorb moisture.
 However, over time, these beads become saturated with moisture and decompose into a whitish powder.
-Since the beads can no longer absorb moisture, fog will form on the inside of the glass as a result of the heat.
+Since the beads can no longer absorb moisture, fog forms on the inside of the glass as a result of the heat.

-A thermopane is a sealed unit or, in other words, an insulating glass unit that is held in place by the window frame.
+A thermo pane is a sealed unit or, in other words, an insulating glass unit that is held in place by the window frame.
 There are different sealed units on the market.

 We haven't answered the question you have in mind?
 Don't hesitate to ask us!